What is the California Proposition 65 “Warning”?

 California’s Proposition 65 requires the warning you now see on our label.
-This notice applies only to California consumer and not to consumers in any other state.
+This notice applies only to California consumers and not to customers in any other states.

-To put this in perspective: the amount of lead contained in a serving of a this MacroLife product is below the naturally occurring lead found in plant foods.
+To put this in perspective: the amount of lead contained in a serving of a MacroLife product is below the naturally occurring lead found in plant foods, vegetables, and fruits.
 The USDA recommended 3-5 servings of vegetables daily could contain up to ten times more lead than the maximum allowed by California prop 65.
 Here are two examples:

 Natural green beans contain 28.75 micrograms of lead in a one cup serving, which is an exposure of approximately 50 times the allowed Prop 65 levels.

 Natural spinach contains approximately 5.2 micrograms of lead in a typical adult serving size which is an exposure that exceeds Prop 65 levels by 10 times.